 You’re no doubt familiar with the old compliance adage, “Documentation is paramount.”
-Still, documentation problems remain a recurring theme during audits for many advisors, particularly when it comes to advisory accounts.
+Still, documentation problems remain a recurring theme during audits for many advisors, particularly when it comes to advisory accounts and rollovers.
 It’s always important to ensure that you and your clients are on the same page by documenting everything you discuss.

 To help keep the lines of communication open, here are a few documentation strategies you may find useful:

-- Before each face-to-face meeting, consider sending an agenda to your client that covers anticipated discussion topics and the paperwork he or she should bring to the meeting.
-You might also develop a questionnaire aimed at gathering up-to-date client suitability information.
-Once the meeting is concluded, the agenda and any notes from the conversation should be included in your client’s file.
+- Before each meeting, consider emailing an agenda to your client that covers anticipated discussion topics and the paperwork he or she should bring to the meeting.
+This allows the client to be proactive in preparing questions and thinking of discussion topics of his or her own.
+Once the meeting is concluded, be sure to include the agenda and any notes from the conversation in your client’s file and to make any suitability updates in the account profile.

-- Do you have a registered assistant?
+- Do you have an assistant?
 If so, have him or her sit in on all client meetings to take detailed notes, which you can then use for review and comment.
 Be sure to upload these notes to your contact management system.

-Part of managing expectations often means assuaging distraught clients’ financial anxiety through education.
-To paraphrase an advisor I once visited in Minnesota: “It’s not that the clients don’t believe in me or what I am trying to do for them, but they just have a level of distrust in the market.
-I am spending more time educating them than ever before.”
+Part of managing client expectations often means assuaging distraught clients’ financial anxiety through education.
+Many advisors have told me their clients just have a level of distrust in the market, so the advisors are spending more time educating clients than ever before.

 As part of this emphasis on education, many advisors choose to reach out to their clients with market letters that discuss the general state of the economy.
-In early 2009, FINRA eliminated the preapproval requirement for market letters that you write yourself and send to existing clients, making it even easier to leverage these important touch points.
-Under FINRA's current policy, market letters are defined as any written communication generally discussing or commenting on market conditions not otherwise defined as a research report.
 A market letter can include:

 - Discussions of broad-based indices